jjabakker/GlycoPaint-History/doc/Installation.md

 The pipeline also uses R for the data analysis.
 R Studio can be downloaded from [https://rstudio.com/products/rstudio/download/](https://rstudio.com/products/rstudio/download/).
 You may have to install R also - instructions to do that are on the site.
 Examples of R scripts are available from the GitHub repository

-# Running the Pipeline
+# Available scripts to run the pipeline

 With Pycharm installed, the environment set up, and the code cloned from the repository, you are ready to run the pipeline.
-The Python scripts are in the src directory under Applications
+There is a collection of scripts and support files, but for just tunning thr piepline a smnall number if scripts are needed.
+They are found in the src directory under Applications

 <figure style="text-align: center;">
   <img src="Images/python_scripts.png" >